matchu/Strict-Workflow/README.md

 # Strict-Workflow
-A Chrome extension that helps you stay focused by blocking sites during work timers and letting you browse during break timers.
+A Chrome extension that helps you stay focused by blocking sites during work timers and letting you browse during break timers. <br />
 This extension was created using JavaScript and HTML.

 # How To Use
 Add the chrome extension through the chrome web store: https://chrome.google.com/webstore/detail/strict-workflow/cgmnfnmlficgeijcalkgnnkigkefkbhd

-Right click the extension, and click options to add to/edit the list of blocked websites.
+Right click the extension, and click options to add to/edit the list of blocked websites. <br />
-Click the extension icon to begin the work timer.
+Click the extension icon to begin the work timer. <br />
-Once the timer ends, click the extension again to begin the break timer.
+Once the timer ends, click the extension again to begin the break timer. <br />
-Right click the extension to edit other settings, such as the work timer, break timer, and notification settings.
+Right click the extension to edit other settings, such as the work timer, break timer, and notification settings. <br />

 # Credits
 Creator - Matchu <br />